 This year the British Music Hall Society (instigators of the annual celebration) are reprising last year’s celebration of legendary cabaret star Douglas Byng, which was an in-person event.
 Now, to make the event more widely available, it is being presented once again, this time as an online Zoom broadcast.

 When “Doris, the Goddess of Wind” was featured by Alan Bennett in his hit play THE HABIT OF ART, it reminded audiences of one the long- lost saucy cabaret performers of an earlier time.
 The writer and original performer of this piece was the popular cabaret, musical and revue star Douglas Byng, usually appearing in drag as one of his gallery of characters encapsulated in song.
 Naughty, bawdy, saucy, camp, risqué, outrageous – Byng was all of these, and more.
-Which is why he retained his affectionate popularity with audiences over a career spanning six decades.
+Which is why he retained his affectionate relationship and popularity with audiences over a career spanning six decades.

 His full name was Douglas Coy Byng, but “Coy” was the one thing Byng was definitely not.
 An openly gay performer at a time when this was very much not the norm, Byng’s long career was helped by his versatility in adapting to fluctuating trends after the cabaret scene changed during and after world war two; he found a home in pantomime for thirty years, while he could still be found performing his speciality routines in his eighties.

 Now unjustly forgotten, Douglas Byng deserves this celebration and also a renewed recognition as one of the pioneers of LGBT visibility, as well as being a much-loved and very entertaining “turn” for well over 60 years.

 DOUGLAS BYNG is an online event, presented by the British Music Hall Society.